dasuos/SecurityStuff/README.md

 **decryption.py**
 - The decryption of symmetric key with private key, which is after that used to recursively decrypt all files in a directory

+## TLS sockets - tls_sockets
+- Demonstration of TLS sockets using elliptic-curve Diffie-Hellman key exchange
+- Generate the server's private key and certificate by running: <code>openssl req -new -newkey rsa:3072 -days 365 -nodes -x509 -keyout server.key -out server.crt</code>
+- Generate the client’s private key and certificate by running: <code>openssl req -new -newkey rsa:3072 -days 365 -nodes -x509 -keyout client.key -out client.crt</code>

+**tls_client.py**
+- The client socket that establishes a secure connection to the server and sends the message from the input

+**tls_server.py**
+- The server socket that accepts a secure connection and receives the message from the client